Explore how your team can use Hiver.

 Step 4: Determine the Structure

-Now that you know the most common bottlenecks your customers face, here’s a quick primer to present this information in a simple, easy-to-find manner:
+Now that you know the most common bottlenecks your customers face, here’s how to present this information in a simple, easy-to-find manner:

-Outline your broad categories first: Based on the data you’ve gathered, you should have a good idea of the major topics you want to include in your knowledge base.
+Outline your broad categories.
+Based on the data you’ve gathered, you should have a good idea of the major topics you want to include in your knowledge base.

 how-to-create-a-knowledge-base